sbooth/SFBAudioEngine/README.md

 About SFBAudioEngine
 ====================

-SFBAudioEngine is a set of C++ classes enabling macOS (10.13+) and iOS applications to easily play audio.
+SFBAudioEngine is a set of Objective-C and Objective-C++ classes enabling macOS (10.15+) and iOS (13.0+) applications to easily play audio.
 SFBAudioEngine supports the following formats:

 * WAVE
 * AIFF